karendcl/SRI/ReadMe.md

 ## Insufficiencies
+ - Como se verá y explicará a continuación el modelo implementado tiene muy bajos resultados de precisión.

+  - (Falta confirmación) El modelo no ordena los resultados obtenidos por lo que no hay un criterio de relevancia en la información recuperada

 ## Results
 We hereby present the results of the metrics implemented inorder to evaluate the performance of the models.
-- r-accuracy (r=15): This metric is the accuracy of the first r documents retrieved by the model.
+- accuracy: This metric is the proportion of relevant documents compared to irrelevant documents that are retrieved by the model.
 It is used to measure the relevance of the documents retrieved by the model.
 - recall: This metric is the proportion of relevant documents that are retrieved by the model.
 It is used to measure the effectiveness of the model in retrieving relevant documents.
 - fall-out: This metric is the proportion of irrelevant documents that are retrieved by the model.
 It is used to measure the effectiveness of the model in not retrieving irrelevant documents.
 - fb (b=3): This metric is an indicator of the effectiveness of the model, taking into consideration the accuracy and recall.
 Setting b=3, the recall is given more importance.